JohannesHoppe/angular-date-value-accessor/workspace/projects/date-value-accessor/README.md

 ![Example: works](https://johanneshoppe.github.io/angular-date-value-accessor/assets/reactive-works.gif)

-And here you can see the `LocalDateValueAccessor`.
+And here you can see the `LocalDateValueAccessor` ⭐️.
 Please notice how the date is adjusted due to the German time zone (UTC+1) and how the time offset works.

 ![Example: works](https://johanneshoppe.github.io/angular-date-value-accessor/assets/reactive-works-local.gif)